Gender and religion: Christianity

+Islam

 In Islam, God is not gendered literally or metaphorically.
 God is referred to with the masculine pronoun in Arabic [Huwa or 'He'], as there is no neuter in the Arabic language.
 Ascribing natural gender to God is considered heretical because God is described as incomparable to creation.
 The Quran says: There is nothing like Him, and He ˹alone˺ is the All-Hearing, All-Seeing.

 In contrast to Christian theology, Jesus is viewed as a prophet rather than a human male incarnation of God, and the primary sources of Islam [the Quran and Sunnah] do not refer to God as the 'Father'.